ivoa/vo-dml/tools/gradletooling/ReadMe.md

 ## configurable plugin properties

 * vodmlDir - the default is `src/main/vo-dml`
-* vodmlFiles - this is set by default to be all the `*.vo-dml.xml` files in the vodmlDir, but can be indificutally set
+* vodmlFiles - this is set by default to be all the `*.vo-dml.xml` files in the vodmlDir, but can be individually set
 * catalogFile - the default is `catalog.xml` and such a file is necessary even when the vodml files are in default place as the rest of the tooling is designed to only use the filename for inclusions and references.
 ```xml